-- Propylthiouracil (Tapazole) are used to block the synthesis of thyroid hormone, propranolol (Inderal) is also used to slow down the increased metabolism. - Systemic steroids, immunosuppressive agents like Azathioprine, cyclosporine or cyclophosphamide in combination with orbital irradiation are used in advanced Myositis. - For both type of orbital Myositis, I have used Vibramycine and nano-electrical stimulators, to help get rid of chronic swelling around the eyelids.
+- Propylthiouracil (Tapazole) are used to block the synthesis of thyroid hormone, propranolol (Inderal) is also used to slow down the increased metabolism. - Systemic steroids, immunosuppressive agents like azathioprine, cyclosporin or cyclophosphamide in combination with orbital irradiation are used in advanced cases of Myositis.

-Chapter 9) Skin & Hair Autoimmune Diseases
+Chapter 9 Skin & Hair Autoimmune Diseases

 Autoimmune Urticaria: Urticaria is usually considered idiopathic in reality the chronic form is autoimmune.
 The chronic reoccurring Urticaria is like remitting relapsing autoimmune disease.
 It can be treated with anti-inflammatory medications.
-Chronic urticaria has been described in patients with Helicobacter pylori infection.
+Chronic urticaria has been described in individuals with Helicobacter pylori infection.
 Due to this there is a higher prevalence of B-12 deficiency in Urticaria.
-Positive anti-H-Pylori antibody is found in most patients with Urticaria and the condition resolves with antibiotic treatment in sixty percent of the patients.
-Search for H-pylori should be included in the diagnostic management of chronic urticaria.
-There is an association between thyroid auto-immunity and chronic urticaria.
-Some Thyroiditis patients have positive antithyroid antibodies, which if treated helps correct the urticaria.
-Symptoms: Urticaria, commonly known as hives, consists of areas of raised erythema and edema of the superficial dermis.
-There is swelling, itching, pain and rash of the skin.
+Positive anti-H.Pylori antibody is found in most individuals with Urticaria and the condition resolves with antibiotic treatment in sixty percent of the individuals.
+Search for H pylori should be included in the diagnostic management of chronic urticaria.
+There is an association between thyroid autoimmunity and chronic urticaria.
+Some individuals who have Thyroiditis have positive antithyroid antibodies.
+Treatment of the thyroid disorder helps correct the urticaria.
+Symptoms: Urticaria, commonly known as hives, it consists of circumscribed areas of raised erythema and edema of the superficial dermis.
+There is swelling, itching, pain and rash of the skin seen.